 Respiratory protection is important because employee health shouldn’t ever be compromised in the workplace.
 Small irritation can lead to soft tissue damage and can go as far as lung failure and cancers.

 Inhalation disorders can lead to 12,000 deaths each year due to occupational respiratory disease and about two-thirds of these due to asbestos-related diseases or COPD.
+Asbestos masks could make a huge difference in preventing a significant number of deaths.

-By meeting Standard EN 149 and ensuring employees are wearing RPE justified by the outlines of each FFP standard, the risk is significantly lowered.
+By meeting Standard EN 149 and ensuring employees are wearing RPE justified by the outlines of each FFP face mask standard, the risk is significantly lowered.
 Long-term injuries can lead to loss of staff, impactive downtimes and possible financial backlash.

 Administering RPE isn’t just about having it available.
 Employers are only truly taking responsibility if their equipment meets the needs of their workplace environment, and they provide their employees with training on how to use the RPE correctly.